3D Globe

 Author's Note:

-The visual reconstruction of the Starý Plzenec settlement was result of a joint research of the West‑Bohemian Museum Plzeň and its architectural advisor Jan Soukup, M.Arch.
+The visual reconstruction of the Starý Plzenec settlement was result of the West‑Bohemian Museum research, with Mr. Jan Soukup, M.Arch. acting as an architectural advisor.

-The initial 3D model was created in 2013 as a base for the video, which became a part of the permanent Museum exhibition.
+The initial 3D model was created in 2013 for the video clip, which became a part of the permanent Museum exhibition.
 Later on, I optimized and converted the 3D assets into an interactive form on my own account, and continue to add features and perform technological upgrades as needed and as the time allows.

 Roman Church of St. Nicholas (Potvorov, CZ)